pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part2.md

 ### 1. Workload Placement
 Part 1 of this blog detailed the SAS Viya workload classes and node pools that can be used to place the workloads on appropriate nodes within the cluster.
 The [workload placement configuration, from the _SAS Viya Platform Operations_ manual](https://documentation.sas.com/doc/en/itopscdc/v_039/dplyml0phy0dkr/p0om33z572ycnan1c1ecfwqntf24.htm#n0wj0cyrn1pinen1wcadb0rx6vbm), provides the node labels and taints that can be included within the compute `MachineSet` definitions, so they are preconfigured at compute `Machine` creation time.
+Refer to the examples provided in the section titled “_Example Machine Management YAML Files_”.

 #### ***MachineSet***
 To deploy the machine set, you create an instance of the `MachineSet` resource.

 Create a `MachineSet` definition YAML file for each SAS Viya workload class needed.
-Refer to the examples provided in the section titled “Example Machine Management YAML Files”.

 1. Create a YAML file for the `MachineSet` resource that contains the customized resource definition for your selected SAS Viya workload class, using the examples available from the repo above.
    Ensure that you set the `<clusterID>` and `<role>` parameter values that apply to your environment.